raghavkaushik932/raghavkaushik932/README.md

 - .
 Let me walk you through what you'll discover:
 1.SQL Repository
 2.Selenium Java Practice.
-3.Postman API-Deep dive into documention part of API ,design part of API,Different types of APIs.
+3.Postman API-Deep dive into documention part of API ,Design part of API,Different types of APIs.
+4.Agile and Scrum in QA